oestrich/ex_venture/docs/admin/events.md

 - `minimum_delay`: The minimum amount of time to wait before triggering this event again, default of `30` if none is provided
 - `random_delay`: A random extra delay to add to the minimum wait, from 0 to the delay provided extra
+- `room_id`: Optional, the character must be in this room to trigger the speech

 Allowed actions: